comfy/comfortable-mexican-sofa/README.md

     {{ cms:snippet:some_label }}

-    # Helpers is a wrapper for your regular helpers.
+    # Helper is a wrapper for your regular helpers.
 Normally you cannot have IRB in CMS content, so there are
-    # tags that allow calling things like helpers and partials.
+    # tags that allow calling helpers and partials.

     {{ cms:helper:method_name }}          # same as <%= method_name() %>
     {{ cms:helper:method_name:x:y:z }}    # same as <%= method_name('x', 'y', 'z') %>